Manatuto Municipality: Administrative posts

 The administrative posts are divided into 29 sucos ("villages") in total.

 Demographics

-In addition to the official languages of Timor-Leste (Tetum and Portuguese), a large part of the population of the municipality speaks the Malayo-Polynesian language Galoli, which is designated as a "national language" by the constitution.
+In addition to the official languages of Timor-Leste (Tetun and Portuguese), a large part of the population of the municipality speaks the Malayo-Polynesian language Galoli, which is designated as a "national language" by the constitution.

 Notable people

 The municipality is known as the birthplace of Xanana Gusmão, later to become the nation's first president.
 He was born in the village of Laleia (19 km East of Manatuto town).